alexnardini/FLAM3_for_SideFX_Houdini/README.md

 There are no switch/case constructors or other types of pointer functions in the CVEX language.
 I connected hundreds of "if"/"else if" statements to arrive at the chosen variation.
 Despite my best efforts to partition them, this section ended up becoming somewhat of a bottleneck for the entire implementation.

-Python run single threaded here, therefore when lots of iterators are created, Houdini's user interface becomes a little slow.
+Python run single threaded here, when lots of iterators are created, Houdini's FLAM3H user interface becomes a little slow.
-I think I did make every effort to make it better, with no success.
+I made some effort to make it better, with no success.
 I used 128+ iterators in all of my stress tests.
 However I actually never went over 20 iterators in any of the fractal flames images I've made so far, almost all of them were less than 10 iterators.
 A computer processor with good single-threaded performance would be very helpful here.